 Use the trimpot to bias the circuit.
 Use a voltmeter to measure the voltage on the "Bias" pad and adjust to -7 V (+7 V if using NPN).
 Note that if you are using germanium transistors the biasing will be influenced by temperature.

-To add more bass to the output signal, use any value between 4.7n and 100n in the capacitor C1.
+Experiment with values between 2.2n and 100n for C1 and C3.
 The higher the capacitance, the more low frequency is amplified.
 You can use a switch (toggle or rotary) to select between several values.

 POWER SUPPLY CHAIN WITH POSITIVE GROUND PEDAL

 A positive ground pedal cannot be directly connected to the power supply in chain with your other negative ground pedals.
-You can use the Charge Pump PCB to build a voltage inverter and power your positive ground pedal in chain with the rest of your pedals.
+Use the Charge Pump PCB to build a voltage inverter and power your positive ground pedal in chain with the rest of your pedals.